karenanndonnachie/MAKETHINGSINTERACTIVE_2024/JAVASCRIPT_BASICS/readme.md

 Javascript is the programming language of the internet.
 It is what makes websites interactive.

 There are implementations of Javascript that run in lots of different environments (like node.js, for the console, or versions that live inside of game engines).
-There are also a lot of frameworks and libraries that extend its functionality (for example- p5.js, a thing many of you have probably interacted with in EMSII).
+There are also a lot of frameworks and libraries that extend its functionality (for example- p5.js).
 These are useful things to keep in mind as tools for future projects!
 But we’ll be using plain old Javascript- often called ‘vanilla’ Javascript.

-We are using this because it is hard to underestimate the reach of JS in 2019.
+We are using this because it is hard to underestimate the reach of JS in 2022.
 Using it also means that you can immediately publish your work as an interactive website.

--

 A nice thing about JS is there isn’t an installation.
 You already have a working and up-to-date version with any modern browser.
 I’ll be demoing in Firefox, but Chrome is essentially identical in functionality.

-For those that stuck around for the evening quickstarts in HTML and CSS over the past few weeks, Javascript is the last bit of that puzzle.
+For those that know anything about HTML and CSS, Javascript is the last bit of that puzzle.
 HTML is the "content" of the web (static content on websites).
 CSS is the "styling".
 Javascript is the "interaction".

 -

 **Adding Javacript to your HTML page **

-If you’ve done this before, or if you stayed for those quickstart nights on CSS and HTML, the structure of a website will look familiar to you.
+If you’ve done this before, the structure of a website will look familiar to you.

 ```
 <!DOCTYPE html>